Azure/azure-signalr/specs/ServiceProtocol.md

 ## Terms

 - Service - Azure SignalR Service.
 It accepts connections from both clients and servers, acting as the abstract transport between them.
+It will internally maintain a one-to-one mapping between clients and servers, to make sure that messages are correctly routed to the recipients as if it is a physical transport.
-- Server - Application server node, which is connected with Azure SignalR Service, using this protocol to receive data from and send data to clients via Azure SignalR Service.
+- Server - Application server node, which is connected to the Azure SignalR Service, using this protocol to receive data from and send data to clients through Azure SignalR Service.
-- Client - Application client node, which is connected with Azure SignalR Service, using SignalR protocols.
-Azure SignalR Service will look exactly the same as a self-hosted SignalR server from the client.
+- Client - The SignalR client connected to the Azure SignalR Service.
+The Azure SignalR Service will look exactly the same as a self-hosted SignalR server from the client's perspective.

 ## Overview

-Azure SignalR Service Protocol uses WebSocket transport and MessagePack encoding for better performance, and allows a limited set of messages.
+Azure SignalR Service Protocol uses WebSockets and MessagePack to proxy messages between Service and Server.
 Messages are categorized into three groups:

 ### Service Connection Message